 Suffolk has nearly 900 CWS that represent approximately 5% of the county.
 CWS designation is non-statutory but is recognition of a site's high value for wildlife, with many sites being of county and often regional or national importance.
 They often support characteristic or threatened species and habitats included in Local and National Biodiversity Action Plans.
 Sites may be privately or publicly owned and vary in size and shape from small meadows, green lanes, dykes and hedges to much larger areas of ancient woodlands, heathland, greens, commons and marsh.

 County Wildlife Sites are designated according to selection criteria.
 The Suffolk CWS panel, made up of representatives from Suffolk County Council, Suffolk Biological Records Centre (SBRC), Suffolk Wildlife Trust and Natural England, meets to assess and designate CWS using the Suffolk CWS criteria.
 SBRC maintain a register that includes CWS locations, boundaries and key features.
 A county scale map summarises CWS in Suffolk.
 It is important to be aware that the majority of CWS are privately owned and do not have public access.
-For details of how the CWS system works visit the Suffolk Biodiversity Partnership website.
+For details of how the CWS system works visit the Suffolk Biodiversity Information Service website.

 In addition to our CWS advisory work Suffolk Wildlife Trust also monitors planning applications for impact on County Wildlife Sites: